notifi-network/notifi-network.github.io/docs/advanced/multi-wallet.md

 This can be very useful for scenarios where users are naturally expected to handle multiple addresses, such as:

 - Direct integrations of Notifi into browser extension wallets
-- Multichain dApps where users can sign up with wallets from multiple chains
+- Multichain dapps where users can sign up with wallets from multiple chains

 ## Example user flow